 Common Questions

 Does LoanPro LMS tell me when to charge off an account?
-While LoanPro doesn't make the decision on when you should charge off a loan, we do have default processes that deal with write-offs that can be configured in your account.
+While LoanPro doesn't make the decision on when you should charge off a loan, we do have default processes that deal with charge-offs that can be configured in your account.

 Terminology